Who Pays Realtor Fees in North Carolina: A Homeowner’s Guide

 Dual Agency and Its Impact on Commission Rates

 Dual agency occurs when one real estate agent represents the buyer and seller in the same transaction.
+In this scenario, the seller’s agent, who typically works solely on behalf of the seller, also takes on the role of representing the buyer.
+This can affect how commissions are negotiated and split, as the seller’s agent may receive both portions of the commission, potentially leading to a reduced overall fee.
 This situation can affect who pays realtor fees in North Carolina and potentially the total average commission amount.

 In a traditional sale, the commission is split between agents separately.
 However, in dual agency, a single agent performs both roles.
 Some agents will offer a discount when acting as a dual agent since they’re receiving both sides of the commission.